 Determining how much house you can afford is the first step.
 Getting pre-approved for a mortgage is essential.
 You’ll also need funds for a down payment and closing costs.
 Buying a FSBO home is similar to purchasing through a real estate agency.

 Your credit score is a key player in this process.
 It has a significant impact on your ability to secure a home loan, dictating your interest rates and loan terms.
 Before you start shopping for an FSBO house, check your credit score and, if necessary, take steps to improve it.
 This may involve paying down debts or correcting any errors on your credit report.

 Once your credit is in check, securing preapproval for a home loan can give you a head start.
 This process involves a lender checking your financial history and assessing whether you’re a viable candidate for a loan.

-Upon preapproval, you’ll know the maximum amount you can borrow, which helps set a realistic budget for your house hunting.
-A mortgage broker, with their extensive knowledge and resources, can guide you in navigating this process and finding the best possible loan options.
+Upon preapproval, you’ll know the maximum amount you can borrow, which helps you set a realistic budget for your house hunting.
+A mortgage broker, with their extensive knowledge and resources, can guide you through this process and help you choose the best loan for your needs.